lambdaclass/concrete/paper/evidence-carrying.typ

   caption: [`sha256` may allocate but not read files; `read_raw` may read files but not print; `report` may print but not read.
 Only `verify` bridges those authorities, and its signature says so.], )

+= Concrete as a Systems Language

+A proof workflow grafted onto a proof-assistant toy would not be worth reporting.
+Concrete is a working systems language first, and the rest of the paper assumes that footing.
+This section records what the language is on its own terms, before any proof enters the picture.

+#emph[Smaller on purpose.]
+Concrete's design stance is subtractive.
+Where Rust answers complexity with more machinery — lifetimes, traits, async, a large standard library — Concrete bets that a smaller language with explicit capabilities, linear ownership, and visible cleanup is easier for a human to audit and for a compiler to reason about.
+There is no garbage collector, no virtual machine, no hidden runtime initialization, no unwinder, and no ambient cleanup hook; programs begin in `main`, call into compiled user code, and exit through ordinary process termination.
+The runtime boundary is a small set of external libc symbols, not a managed environment.

+#emph[A real program corpus.]
+Concrete has carried eleven non-trivial programs, each built to apply pressure rather than to demo: a policy engine, a ~1150-line Make-A-Lisp interpreter, a recursive-descent JSON parser, a grep-like tool, a 22-opcode bytecode VM, a SHA-256 artifact-integrity verifier, a TOML parser, a file-integrity monitor, an append-only key-value store with compaction, a single-threaded HTTP server, and a ~1050-line Lox tree-walk interpreter.
+Parsers, interpreters, storage, integrity tooling, and networked code are no longer hypothetical targets.

+#emph[Performance.]
+Under LLVM `-O2`, the ownership and capability model adds no measurable runtime cost in the workloads we ran.
+On text and parser workloads Concrete sits in the same band as Python and system tools; on pure bitwise computation it reaches near-C quality; and on a dispatch-heavy VM loop it matches C once we forced the vec builtins to inline, which closed a 3× gap (@fig-perf).
+The largest gap we measured came from code generation, not from the explicit model.

+#figure(
+  table(
+    columns: (1.45fr, 0.72fr, 0.78fr, 0.78fr),
+    align: (left, center, center, center),
+    inset: 4.2pt,
+    stroke: 0.4pt + gray,
+    table.header([*Workload (`-O2`)*], [*Concrete*], [*Python*], [*C / sys*]),
+    [JSON parse 9.3 MB], [40 ms], [46 ms], [—],
+    [grep 13 MB, count], [35 ms], [34 ms], [83 ms],
+    [VM `fib(35)`, inlined], [257 ms], [15,223 ms], [260 ms],
+    [SHA-256 9.3 MB], [23 ms], [20 ms], [25 ms],
+  ),
+  caption: [Representative Phase-H measurements, Apple Silicon, warm cache.
+These are author-run, single-platform numbers, not an independent benchmark suite; the VM row required an `alwaysinline` fix to vec builtins.
+Python/C columns are `json.loads`/`hashlib`/`grep`/`shasum` baselines.], ) <fig-perf>

+#emph[A fact-producing compiler.]
+The same machinery that supports proof also makes Concrete unusually legible to tooling.
+The compiler answers queries about a function — its capabilities, transitive authority, allocation sites, recursion and loop-bound status, layout, and proof-eligibility — as ordinary reports over validated Core.
+A reviewer, a CI gate, or an LLM can ask the compiler what a function is allowed to do instead of inferring it from the body.
+When authority, effects, and execution shape are facts the compiler will answer, a code generator and a checker work from the same source of truth rather than each guessing separately — a property that grows more useful as more low-level code is written and reviewed by machines.

+#emph[Ergonomic no-GC.]
+Linearity gives resource safety without a borrow-checker's lifetime calculus, and scoped `defer` moves cleanup from repeated boilerplate into a stable idiom while keeping every destruction path visible — a concrete ergonomic win observed when `defer` removed a class of repetitive cleanup from the JSON parser without changing the explicit-cost model.
+The standard library is layered to keep host assumptions auditable: a pure #emph[Core] (computation and analysis-friendly modules), an #emph[Alloc] layer (allocation but no broader host services), and a #emph[Hosted] layer (POSIX/libc: files, networking, time, processes).
+The same layering is why a future `no_alloc` or `core_only` execution profile could be added without restructuring the library.

 = Proof and Evidence Pipeline

 == A single semantic anchor

 The compiler runs
 `Parse → Resolve → Check → Elab → CoreCanon → CoreCheck → Mono → Lower → SSA → clang`.
-The proof boundary sits #emph[after] `CoreCheck` and #emph[before] monomorphization, materialized as a validated Core artifact (Fig. 2).
+The proof boundary sits #emph[after] `CoreCheck` and #emph[before] monomorphization, materialized as a validated Core artifact (@fig-anchor).
 By that point surface sugar is gone and legality checks have run, but the program is still close to source meaning.
 Reports, proof extraction, and later artifact workflows all speak about this one validated object rather than inventing parallel semantic authorities.

 #figure(
   block(inset: 6pt, stroke: 0.4pt + luma(180), width: 100%)[